week month in Husker history

 1970: A second-place finish in the Big Eight is forecast for the Huskers.

-1975: Tom Osborne is on the mend after breaking his wrist at a football camp.
+1975: Tom Osborne is on the mend after breaking his wrist at a football camp in Colorado.

 1980: Former Husker tight end Junior Miller, the seventh pick in the NFL draft, signs with the Atlanta Falcons after a one-week holdout.